HujieBai/DPTM/README.md

 Please use?DPTM::DPTS to see more useful details.

-(I'm a PhD candidate at Lingnan College of Sun Yat-sen University, thank you very much for your recognition of my work.)
+(I'm a PhD candidate at Lingnan College of Sun Yat-sen University, thank you very much for your recognition of my work!)